BergQuester/v8tr.github.io/_drafts/2018-12-01-declarative-table-view-controllers.md

 {% endhighlight %}

-`ConfiguratorType` is defined as a protocol to allow separate implementation for table views that have single kind of cells registered and different kinds of cells correspondingly.
+`ConfiguratorType` is defined as a protocol to allow different implementations for table views with single and multiple kinds of cells registered.

-Fow now let's focus on implementation for the homogenous table views.
+Fow now let's focus on the first implementation.
 We'll create another configurator later in this article.

 {% highlight swift linenos %}